 - 17.3 Where no changes (other than changing dates/deadlines) are proposed, there is no requirement to consult.
 However, where changes are proposed (other than a proposed increase in PAN) or seven years have passed without consultation, the Admission Authority must carry out a 6-week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements. - 17.4 Once determined on or before 28 February, the school's admission arrangements for that intake must be published and a copy sent to Bromley Council.
 They cannot be varied except in limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 17.5 The admission arrangements for the September 2025 intake were determined by the Compass Board of Trustees at their meeting on 22nd February 2024.
-They will be reviewed again in the late summer/early autumn next year for the next intake. - 17.6 To be noted, Compass Academy Trust have merged with Connect Schools Academy Trust with effect from 1st September 2024.
-The merged entity is now Mosaic Schools Learning Trust and therefore Compass Academy Trust will cease to exist when the policy comes into force.
+Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 17.5 The admission arrangements for the Autumn Term 2026 intake were determined by the Mosaic Schools Learning Trust Board of Trustees at their meeting on 5 February 2025.
+They will be reviewed again in the late summer/early autumn next year for the next intake.